5T33Z0/OC-Little-Translated/00_About_ACPI/ACPI_Dropping_Tables/README.md

 	![DMAR_nu](https://user-images.githubusercontent.com/76865553/139952980-a4d5d68e-5809-4c15-9fc1-eae88ac29d5f.png)</br>

 ## NOTE
 You should only import tables with maciASL if you know these are not patched ones.
-Otherwise dump the unpatched ACPI Tables from the Clover Bootmenu.
+Otherwise dump the ACPI Tables from the Clover Bootmenu using F11.